Alsaheem/lorien-aks-challenge/README.md

 For GitOps , i used ArgoCD .
 Argo CD is a Kubernetes controller, responsible for continuously monitoring all running applications and comparing their live state to the desired state specified in the Git repository.

-The Argocd Server  can be reached here https://20.23.62.190/applications
+The Argocd Server  can be reached here https://20.23.62.190/applications (please note that this is on Https)

 - Argocd Server : https://20.23.62.190/applications
 - Argocd Username : admin